machine424/notebook-on-kube/README.md

 ### How to use?

+You need access to a `Kubernetes` cluster with an [OIDC token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).

 - You can deploy `notebook-on-kube` on a `Kubernetes` cluster using Helm:
 ```bash
 helm repo add notebook-on-kube https://machine424.github.io/notebook-on-kube
 helm install nok notebook-on-kube/notebook-on-kube
 ```
 - Or run the docker image directly from [here](https://hub.docker.com/repository/docker/machine424/notebook-on-kube/general).
-- Or clone the repo and run:.
+- Or clone the repo and run:
 ```bash
 pip install -e .
 notebook-on-kube